karimiumar/SimplyJdbc/README.md

 | 700.0	        |Jennifer|Stevens|

-The corresponding SimplyJDBC statement would be:
+The corresponding statement in SimplyJDBC would provide a List of Customer objects in descending order of the total amount of their orders.
 ```
 List<Customer> customerOrders = select().all()
 	.from(customer)